The Variety Theatre: An After the Final Curtain Photography Workshop

 While the Variety was a music venue many now famous bands played there, including Slayer, Metallica, the Dead Kennedys, R.E.M, Stevie Ray Vaughan and Motorhead.
 During a performance by Motorhead the music was so loud it cracked the ceiling and plaster rained down on the crowd.
 The power had to be cut to stop the band from playing.
 A judge ordered the theater closed in 1986 due to complaints from the neighborhood.
 The Variety was last used as a wrestling gym called the Cleveland Wrestleplex before closing for good in the late 1980s.

 In 2002 a local councilwoman, Dona Brady, recognized the need to restore the Variety Theatre.
 Brady worked with Gretchen Moore, a commercial director at Westown Community Development Corporation, to establish the Friends of the Historic Variety Theatre, a nonprofit group dedicated to restoring the theater.
 The Friends raised funds to have a replica marquee built based on photographs of the original, but it has yet to be installed.
 The group was able to purchase the building on June 12, 2009, after receiving grants and other funding.
 The apartments in the theater complex have been restored, and are being rented to supplement the restoration of the building.
 The Variety Theatre will become a multi-use venue when the restoration is complete.
-[Site description by Matt Lambros]
+[Site description by Matt Lambros] This location and its history are also featured in a chapter in my book, Abandoned America: Dismantling the Dream.

 The Workshop: During the workshop Matt Lambros and I will be on hand to help you get better shots - these environments can be pretty tough to navigate photographically and I encourage you to come with questions.
 The auditorium and lobby are well lit, but if you'd like to shoot in the projection room or backstage you will need to bring your own light.
 I know some of you are just taking the tour to see the location, and if that's the case we'll stay out of your way and let you do your thing, but we will be on hand to offer individualized instruction for the duration of the event.
 Learning to use a tripod, what file format to shoot in, how to compose shots better, what ISO, F-Stop, and shutter speed affect, and how to do things like exposure bracketing are very important to your results.
 Don't feel afraid to ask us even questions that may seem silly to you.
 We want you to leave with pictures you're proud of.